BlackRock Taxable Municipal Bond Trust (NYSE:BBN) Increases Dividend to $0.12 Per Share

-BlackRock Taxable Municipal Bond Trust (NYSE:BBN) announced a monthly dividend on Friday, October 1st, Zacks reports.
-Shareholders of record on Friday, October 15th will be given a dividend of 0.123 per share by the investment management company on Friday, October 29th.
-This represents a $1.48 dividend on an annualized basis and a yield of 5.83%.
-The ex-dividend date of this dividend is Thursday, October 14th.
-This is an increase from BlackRock Taxable Municipal Bond Trust’s previous monthly dividend of $0.12.
+BlackRock Taxable Municipal Bond Trust (NYSE:BBN) declared a monthly dividend on Friday, October 1st, Zacks reports.
+Stockholders of record on Friday, October 15th will be given a dividend of 0.123 per share by the investment management company on Friday, October 29th.
+This represents a $1.48 dividend on an annualized basis and a dividend yield of 5.83%.
+The ex-dividend date is Thursday, October 14th.
+This is a boost from BlackRock Taxable Municipal Bond Trust’s previous monthly dividend of $0.12.

-BlackRock Taxable Municipal Bond Trust has decreased its dividend by 13.9% over the last three years and has increased its dividend every year for the last 1 years.
+BlackRock Taxable Municipal Bond Trust has decreased its dividend by 13.9% over the last three years and has increased its dividend annually for the last 1 consecutive years.

 BlackRock Taxable Municipal Bond Trust is a non-diversified and closed-end management investment company.
 Its primary investment objective is to seek high current income, with a secondary objective of capital appreciation.
 The trust seeks to achieve its investment objectives by investing primarily in a portfolio of taxable municipal securities known as Build America Bonds.